AksharaRgsu2024/AksharaRgsu2024/README.md

-# Akshara Ravishankar - Data Science/AI Portfolio
+# Akshara Ravishankar

-## About Me
-AI/ML Engineer with a background in Software Engineering, architected Agentic AI applications in healthcare, finance and climate change industries.
+Hi👋 I'm Akshara, an AI/ML Engineer with a background in Software Engineering, architected Agentic AI applications in healthcare, finance and climate change industries.
 I'm passionate about building impactful Data Science solutions, and responsible AI innovations.

 ## Technical skills 👩🏻‍💻